 There were many moments on my Southern India trip where I never heard a single car horn or where I didn’t have a group of people staring at my every move… And to be honest, that’s a rare occurrence up North!

-So as I’m sure you’ve gathered, all the people talking about the difference between North and South India are absolutely right… I’ve never been to a country with such a contrast in states.
+So as I’m sure you’ve gathered, when people talk about the vast difference between North and South India, they’re absolutely right… I’ve never been to a country with such a contrast between states.

 I visited these areas of beautiful India on two seperate trips, but it’s definitely achievable with an adventurous 2 week India Itinerary.
-For me personally, I think I’ll always have a soft spot for the North due to the dramatic change it inflicted on my life, but the South was also filled with so much natural beauty.
+For me personally, I think I’ll always have a soft spot for the North due to the dramatic change it inflicted on my life, but the South was also filled with so much natural beauty…

 How could I ever choose?